Vanhouttestien/restaurant/README.md

 4. Colour Scheme

-As a color scheme there was chosen to go for a dark theme with gray text.
+As a color scheme there was chosen to go for a traditional simple dark theme with gray text.
 Red accents where used to pull attention to certain places and add some colourful and playful accents.
-For the brand name a gold color was chosen.
+For the brand name a gold color was chosen to contrast the red.

 5. Typography

-Fuzzy Bubbles: menu card
-Cinzel:
-Roboto:
+The standard font on the website is ROoboto wich was chosen for it's elegant feel and accecibility.
+For the logo was chosen for Cinzel wich has a traditional and sipmle feel.

+In the menu card an the herotext on the homepage their was chosen for Fuzzy Bubbles to add some playfulness to the webpage.

 ## Technologies used
+### Agile Development

+To support the development of this project Agile development was used.
+The Automated Kanban from git was used as project management tool.
+Small bitsize tasks where added as issues

 ### languages
 Python
 JavaScript